andujiuba/IAC_Terraform/README.md

 ## What is a test environment?
 It is the environment just before pubublication where you can perform tests that simulate the live app.

+**PLAN:**
+- performance testing
+- load testing
+- soak testing
+- AWS Jenkins runs tests
+- CloudWatch metrics
+- use SNS/SQS
+- build a job where Jenkins does testing for us

 ---

 ## Download and Install Java